Icyfiremario/gemini-mc-server/README.md

 TBD

 ### For Linux
+In the chad-mc.service file change any instance of `~/gemini-mc-server/` to the full path of where the repo was cloned to.

 Run the setup script via `sudo sh setup.sh`.\
 This will create a python virtual environment, install the required packages, and copy a service file to `/etc/systemd/system` and enable the service.